 the application fee.

-Once the complete application is received, the Admissions Committee will review the application for membership.
-Only complete applications will be considered.
+Once the complete application is received, the ASFP Admissions Committee will review the application for membership.

 Applicants can expect up to 20 days from the time a complete application is received to obtain a decision on their application for registration.